Youssef080808/Telegram-py-bot/README.md

 # Telegram Planet Python Bot

 A Telegram bot that fetches and delivers Python blog posts from the [Planet Python](https://planetpython.org/) RSS feed, with search, author lookup, a fully customizable daily digest subscription system, caching, and command logging.
-Subscriber state is stored in SQLite, the app is containerized with Docker, images are built and published to GitHub Container Registry via GitHub Actions, and the AWS EC2 infrastructure is defined in Terraform — a single `terraform apply` provisions the instance and brings the bot up with no manual configuration.
+Subscriber state is stored in SQLite, the app is containerized with Docker, and the AWS infrastructure is defined in Terraform.
+A push to `main` builds the image, publishes it to GitHub Container Registry, and redeploys the running container on EC2 — with no SSH access and no inbound ports opened.

 ## Features